IoTpl/meanwell-modbus-monitor/README.md

-# MeanWell Modbus Monitor
+# Mean Well Modbus Monitor

-A Python-based Modbus RTU monitor for MeanWell power supplies, using an Ethernet-to-Modbus RTU gateway.
+A Python-based Modbus RTU monitor for Mean Well power supplies, using an Ethernet-to-Modbus RTU gateway.

 ## Features
 - Reads voltage, current, and temperature data from MeanWell power supplies